Last updated on December 27th, 2020 at 05:55 pm

 I prefer to use a tub.
 Pour the hot teabag water into a tub (or any container).
 Keep stirring the tea bags inside the tub till the water changes to brown and the tea have dissolved inside the hot water.
 You should stir till you think the tea bag has emptied all its color into the water.

 Using the tongs, carefully remove the tea bags as the fabric must not meet it inside the dark brown teabag water.
 With the use of the tongs used in removing the fabric, gently dip the fabric into the water and ensure it is wholly submerged by the water.
 Move fabric and turn around to remove folds and air pockets.
 The fabric should be allowed to take in the heat and the color for around 60 to 90 minutes.

 Draining and Squeezing Fabric

 After this stage, you can remove the sink stopper and allow the dark brown water to drain completely.
 You may need to wait for a little while after draining the dark brown water before squeezing out water out of the fabric as it will still be hot.

 Cold Bathing of Fabric

 You will have to soak the new dark brown fabric in cold water for around 20 to 30 minutes.
 Tea staining of your fabric is done.

 Drying (Sun Drying is Recommended)

-This is the last of the process and equally important.
+We are at the last of the process and equally important as well.
 All you need is to dry off and the new vintage look of your fabric will stick forever.
 If you have the chance, you should sun dry for best result.

 In summary, tea staining gives the fabric a warm look that makes the fabric vintage.
 This works better on fabrics from natural material such as linen, muslin, wool, and cotton.
 Synthetic materials do not have the capacity to absorb the stain.